-The drug is indicated for adults, the elderly and children from 7 years of age; available in two dosage forms: 5 mg tablets and intramuscular solution - 5 mg/ml.
+The drug is indicated for adults, the elderly and children from 3 years of age (for a number of indications); available in three dosage forms: 5 mg tablets, retard 20 mg and intramuscular solution - 5 mg/ml.

 Teraligen can be easily and safely combined with various drugs and treatment methods due to its low risk of drug-drug interactions.
 High efficiency and favorable safety profile allow different specialists to widely use the drug in their therapeutic practice.

 1Patient information leaflet for Teraligen (alimemazine) Valenta (tablets).